 A bespoke kitchen island may make another welcome addition to a family-friendly kitchen, offering somewhere for the kids to help you cook, do homework, or just sit and chat while you’re cooking up a delicious meal.
 But before you choose your favourite design, you need to consider how to make it as safe as possible.

 Many people choose to incorporate a hob into their island so they have an extra cooking zone.
 If you want to do this, keep your children safe by opting for an induction hob, which has no exposed flames, and safety indicators that flash when it’s still hot.
 Also consider the height of potential seating areas.
 A breakfast bar that’s slightly higher than the rest of the island will keep small fingers away from boiling pans, as will a lower table attached to one side of the island.
 Just make sure there’s plenty of room for chairs to be pushed back without blocking any kitchen traffic.

 Family-Friendly Kitchen Storage

 Your kitchen storage needs to strike a balance between safety and accessibility.
 All your tools should be within easy reach for you, but not your kids.
 For example, instead of a knife block, a wall rack may be a better option, while other potentially dangerous utensils, such as a cheese grater, could have a dedicated drawer secured with a child lock.

 A utility room is a convenient place to store things like coats and shoes, and keep your kitchen as clutter-free as possible.
 If you don’t have space, a cloakroom-style cupboard near the garden entrance is a good alternative, as well as a handy place to keep outdoor toys like balls, skittles and deflated paddling pools.

-Our experienced designers our on hand to discuss your requirements and to offer advice to meet your needs for the project.
-Call us now on 0800 389 6938 or visit one of our showrooms for inspiration and ideas.
+Our experienced designers are on hand to discuss your requirements and offer more advice.
+Call us on 0800 389 6938, request a design consultation, or visit your local showroom for inspiration and ideas.